 At times, RRCI receives a grant for vouchers that consumers can spend at the granting facility.
 Vouchers may come from Deseret Industries (DI) or other community providers.
 The grants are limited and are received one time each year.
 RRCI is responsible to distribute the vouchers conservatively and distribution is based on consumer need.

-It is the policy of Red Rock Center for Independence to manage the funds carefully so that consumers with the highest and most immediate needs are served.
-Vouchers are only used to provide necessities and will not be distributed for luxuries or supplemental household or clothing items.
+It is the policy of RRCI to manage the funds carefully so that consumers with the highest and most immediate needs are served.
+Vouchers are only used to provide necessities that facilitate independence and support the consumers goals.
+The voucher will not be distributed for luxuries, supplemental household items, clothing items.

 RRCI has identified the following limits on voucher requests per grant cycle (one time each year):